No Banner to display

 FREEGAL, FREADING AND VIDEO GAMES offers free music, free new e-books and video games available from the Hackensack.bccls.org Web site.
 Also borrow a Kindle.
 Contact Catherine Folk-Pushee for complete information.
 Borrow a Kindle offered to Hackensack members.

 Library Board Meeting Dates 2013, Dec.
 10. Meetings will take place at 274 Main Street at 4 p.m.

 Library Hours: Adult: Monday – Thursday from 9 a.m. – 9 p.m.
 Friday and Saturday from 9 a.m. – 5 p.m.
 Junior Department: Monday – Tuesday 9 a.m. – 9 p.m.
 Wednesday – Thursday 9 a.m. – 6 p.m.
 Friday and Saturday 9 a.m. – 5 p.m.
 Registration is required for all special programs.
 Facebook.com/JohnsonPublicLibrary.
 Call 201-343-4169 ext.
 14 or visit Hackensack.bccls.org.

-GIFT A BOOK FUNDRAISER dedicate and donate a Children’s/Young Adult book or books.
+GIFT A BOOK FUNDRAISER dedicates and donate a Children’s/Young Adult book or books.
 All books are $5.
-Each patron is encouraged to write a dedication page that will be included in the book.
+Each patron will be allowed and is encouraged to write a dedication page that will be included in the book.

 iPADS available for checkout to Maywood residents with valid library card.

-ADULT BOOK CLUB second Friday of the month at 11 a.m.
+ADULT BOOK CLUB second Friday of the month. at 11 a.m.
 Book title, schedule and registration available at the front desk.
-Book club is led by Louise Feulner.
+Book club is lead by Louise Feulner.